 The top ways to accept online payments without a website

-But are you aware that there are ways to accept online payment without a website at all?
+But are you aware that there are ways to accept online payments without a website?

-Today's consumer is increasingly making payments from a smartphone or tablet, and they're often doing so whilst on the move.
+Today's consumers are increasingly making payments from smartphones or tablets, and they're often doing so while on the move.
 This has led to the emergence of several innovative methods to accept payments online without a website that may not currently be on your radar.
 In this article, we'll take a look at some of those technologies to help you decide if they might be a good fit for your business.

 Payment links